-CLIFFORD, CARRIE WILLIAMS (Sept.
+CLIFFORD, CARRIE WILLIAMS, (Sept.
 1862- 10 Nov.
-1934), noted orator, poet, and activist for women and African-Americans, helped found the Ohio State Federation of Colored Women in 1900 and served as its first president while she lived in Cleveland.
+1934) was a noted orator, poet, suffragist, and an activist for women and AFRICAN AMERICANS.
+She helped found the Ohio State Federation of Colored Women in 1900 and served as its first president while she lived in Cleveland.

 Clifford was born in Chillicothe, Ohio.
 Her maternal grandparents, Charles and Martha Allen, had been slaves in Alabama who bought their freedom after the War of 1812, and managed to buy a house near Chillicothe.
 Clifford’s mother, Mary E. Allen married Joshua T. Williams, and the family moved to Columbus shortly after Carrie was born.
 Clifford was educated in Columbus, graduating from the integrated public high school.
 She then went to teach school in Parkersburg, West Virginia, before returning home to work in her mother’s hairdressing business.